 Solfège is a method of music education teaching aural skills, recognition of pitches, harmony and rhythm, and reading notation.

 A piece of music performed by a single singer or player, known as the soloist.
 Solos are common in rock and pop genres, for example in the form of a guitar solo where the guitarist is the center of attention while the rest of the band plays in the background.

 Sonata is a principle of composing large scale works, often referring to Western classical music from the early 19th century onwards.
 A famous example is the Moonlight Sonata by Ludwig Van Beethoven.

 Soprano is one of the female singing voices alongside mezzo-soprano and alto.
 The soprano is the one with the highest vocal range and a soprano is able to sing the middle C note or even higher.

 A large scale composition for an orchestra consisting of sections called movements.

 Tablatures or tabs are a type of musical notation that is used commonly with fretted instruments, such as the guitar, bass and ukulele.
 For example, guitar tablatures use fret numbers and strings to indicate which notes are played, unlike in traditional sheet music.
 Drums can also be played with tablature.

-The speed of a piece of music is often indicated in beats per minute (or BPM).
+Tempo is the speed of a piece of music is often indicated in beats per minute (or BPM).

 Tenor is the highest type of singing voice for men.
 Famous tenors include Andrea Bocelli and Luciano Pavarotti as well as Freddie Mercury and Bruce Dickinson in the world of rock music.